Some call it the Bayou City.

 I was born in Chicago, grew up in Houston and then went away for school at the University of Notre Dame (#GoIrish).
 I interned in California, studied abroad in Chile (and blogged about my adventures here!), and have been to all 50 states.
 Before graduation, I got a job offer with the opportunity to move to any city I wanted in the US… and I decided to move back to Texas.
 Was it the low cost of living and the lack of income tax that influenced my decision?
 Or maybe the freedom to go for a run outdoors every day of the year?
 Or the luxury of enjoying quality tacos for every meal?
 Whatever the reason, I’m pretty stoked to call Houston my home.

-I am a Digital Ambassador for the Greater Houston Partnership #HoustonNoLimits campaign and have written for several publications including DISTRICT Magazine, Houston Hotel Magazine, and Travel42.
+I am a Digital Ambassador for the Greater Houston Partnership #HoustonNoLimits campaign, Ambassador for the 2018 Houston Marathon and have written for several publications including DISTRICT Magazine, Houston Hotel Magazine, and Travel42.
 I’m a brunch junkie, a fitness fanatic, a wanderlust warrior—but most importantly…a crazy enthusiastic Houstonian!

 I’m born, raised, and educated in Houston, and the longest I’ve been away is a couple months last summer when I got my certificate in publishing from NYU.
 You might be thinking, “Gosh, Natalie.
 How could you not love and adore New York?!”
 The thing is, I did.
 But, Houston is better.
 You get spoiled when your hometown is Houston, because all else fails in comparison.